Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ### Summary

-Adds value to savemap var (not sure where it is stored)
+Adds value to savemap var (not sure where it is stored).

 | Opcode | IfritAI name | Size | Short Description        |
 |--------|--------------|------|--------------------------|